UsmanShafeeq/UsmanShafeeq/README.md

 - [**Understanding Machine Learning Model Evaluation Metrics**](https://medium.com/@usmanshafeeq/understanding-machine-learning-model-evaluation-metrics) - An advanced guide on evaluating machine learning models with practical examples.
 - [**Data Cleaning Techniques for Better Insights**](https://medium.com/@usmanshafeeq/data-cleaning-techniques-for-better-insights) - Proven strategies for effective data cleaning and its impact on data analysis.
+- [**VLAN Configuration and Management Best Practices**](https://medium.com/@usmanshafeeq/vlan-configuration-best-practices) - A comprehensive guide to setting up and managing VLANs using Cisco switches.

 ---

 **Thank you for visiting my GitHub profile!** I’m eager to collaborate on innovative projects and contribute to exciting research.
 Let’s connect and build something extraordinary together! 🚀